 It takes a pretty nuanced view of what the KGB sleepers do, as well as showing the less-than-savory methods the FBI Counterintelligence people get up to.

-It should be noted, moreover, that the Fox television network (founded in 1987) and the Fox News Channel (founded in 1996) are two separate entities with differing agendas, even though they're owned by the same man (a man who, remember, was originally a British newspaper publisher with no ties to the Twentieth Century Fox film studio, which is wholly American).
+It should be noted, moreover, that the Fox television network (founded in 1987) and the Fox News Channel (founded in 1996) are two separate entities with differing agendas, even though they're owned by the same man (a man who, remember, was originally an Australian newspaper publisher with no ties to the Twentieth Century Fox film studio, which is wholly American).
 A lot of Fox's entertainment programming (most notably The Simpsons) regularly ridicules Rupert Murdoch and the political beliefs he represents - and Murdoch himself, a social conservative, has vehemently butted heads with his own entertainment division in the past.

 Radiohead maintain that their 2003 album Hail to the Thief was not named for the 2000 election chant.
 Although it is supposed to be about the rise of the scary right-wing.